European Marine Board: The Board

 The Board consists of representatives of the member organizations, each represented by a delegate and an alternate.
 The Board meets in plenary twice per year in spring and autumn.
 The Board is the highest level of governance and makes decisions on activities, strategic directions and operational principles of the European Marine Board.
-Decisions are generally reached by consensus; voting is normally only required for ExCom elections.

 The Executive Committee

 The Executive Committee (ExCom) is composed of the Marine Board Chair, six vice-Chairs and the Executive Director (as ex officio member), who is the Head of the European Marine Board Secretariat.
 The Chair and vice-Chairs are elected by the Marine Board member organizations.
 The Chair and vice-Chairs do not represent their organizations at the Marine Board ExCom.
 They act in the best interest of the Marine Board and its objectives.
 The ExCom meets 3 times per year to provide oversight and guidance to the Secretariat in implementing ongoing European Marine Board activities and to formulate strategic guidance to the Board on future activities and directions.